 I mentioned a while ago that I used to have a huge fear of painting furniture.
 A fear so monumental that I have furniture which dates back to the disco era that has sat in my home untouched for years because I was so afraid of messing it up.

 That was until I was able to successfully paint an old kitchen table.
 When I say “successfully”, I mean that I didn’t mess it up to the point of it being unrecognizable.
 I just wanted to make that clear because my idea of success and yours is probably completely different.

 But it was just enough to get me stoked about refinishing furniture.
 So stoked that since taking on this little project, I have refinished and/or am in the process of finishing five other pieces in my home using all the materials that I used for that kitchen table redo!

 Which means one of two things:

-Or two: I am a really stinking painter and cheap too.
-Look at me making mistakes left and right because I have been too stingy with the paint.
-As Chandler Bing would say, ” could I be any less handy?”
+Or two: I am a really suckass painter (and cheap too!)
+Look at me making mistakes left and right!

-This project has been in the back of my mind since the moment we found these chairs on the side of the road.
+This project has been in the back of my mind since the moment we found kitchen chairs on the side of the road.

-Until finally after looking at these chairs for one day too many I’d had enough.
+Until finally after looking at these chairs for one day too many, I said enough.

 This was my inspiration: